 We spend whole rent cheques on skincare and apply it with forensic rigour.
 We're dejected when we notice a third line around our eye, that does indeed, resemble a crow’s foot.
 And yet we’re still not good at SPF.
 Despite the fact that studies show UV exposure to be responsible for 80% of visible signs of facial ageing.
-And that's before we even get to skin cancer, global cases of which, according to Melanoma UK global will reach half a million by 2040 - an increase of 62% since 2018.
-According to aesthetic doctor Dr David Jack "an ageing population, increased travel to hot countries, and the continued use of sunbeds” are all to blame.
-On the point of the latter, frequent use of a sunbed before the age of 35 increases changes of skin cancer by a staggering 75%.
+And that's before we even get to skin cancer, which according to Melanoma UK by the way, global cases will reach half a million by 2040 - an increase of 62% since 2018.
+Why the rise?
+Aesthetic doctor Dr David Jack puts it down to "an ageing population, increased travel to hot countries, and the continued use of sunbeds”.
+With regards to the latter, frequent use of a sunbed before the age of 35 increases changes of skin cancer by a staggering 75%.

-But back to SPF, because there’s stuff that shouldn’t still confuse us, but definitely does, say for example, to what the 'SPF' actually relates.
+But back to SPF, because there’s stuff that shouldn’t still confuse us, but definitely does, say for example, what the 'SPF' but actually relates to.
 “Factor numbers indicate the amount of UVB light that’s filtered,” says Dr Jack.
 “SPF 30 filters around 97%, while SPF 50 filters around 98%."
 And then there’s the categorisation of UV rays.
-“People don’t realise that although UVA rays don’t change the colour of your skin, i.e. burn it (that's UVB), they’re often penetrating deeper causing more harmful skin damage,” he warns.
-Those who are most at risk?
-“People with 100 moles on their body,” says Dr Anton Alexandroff of the British Association of Dermatologists.
-If you’re not prepared to count, “it’s the approximate equivalent to 11 or more on your arm,” he says.
+“People don’t realise that although UVA rays don’t change the colour of your skin, i.e. burn it (that's UVB), they’re often penetrating deeper causing more harmful skin damage.”
+So who's most at risk?
+Dr Anton Alexandroff of the British Association of Dermatologists says people with 100 moles on their body need to be extra careful.
+If you’re not prepared to count yours, “it’s the approximate equivalent to 11 or more on your arm,” he says.

 Consultant Dermatologist Dr Anjali Mahto says it's the labelling that's flummoxing.
 “Compared to laboratory or clinic trails, most people underuse sunscreen, which means they’re not as protected as they think they are.
 It’d be much more useful to say use half a teaspoon for the face and neck, for example”.